mk251-stack/INDE-577-Final-Project/examples/Supervised_Learning/K_Nearest_Neighbors/README.md

     Accuracy: ~0.83
     Dataset Imbalance: ~75 percent <=50K, ~25 percent >50K

-I chose to stick with k = 5, because it starts as a great starting point and we get a decent accuracy with it.
-More importantly, the results worked in the most loogical way possible.
-Further explaination below.
+I chose the value k = 5 because I see it as a reasonable balance between sensitivity to local patterns and robustness to noise.
+This choice yields stable performance while remaining consistent with expected KNN behavior on this dataset.

 Class-wise performance:

+Interpretation: Dense and homogeneous clusters that are well captured by KNN

 Class	Precision	Recall	F1-Score	 Explanation
 <=50K	~0.87	    ~0.91	~0.89	   Dense, homogeneous cluster → easy for KNN